The Top 4 Most Expensive Ping Pong Paddles

 Some of us may wince at the prospect of spending hundreds upon hundreds of dollars on a bat.
 But if it helps make you a better player, isn’t spending a couple of hundred extra bucks worth it?
 It’s hard to put a price tag on this and it will vary greatly from person to person.

-All of these bats are also ITTF approved.
-This means no mini bats, or unbranded gold ping pong paddles, only the real stuff!
+All of these bats are also ITTF-approved.
+This means no mini bats, or unbranded gold fancy ping pong paddles, only the real stuff!

 What is interesting about this blade, in particular, is the huge cost differential between the Chinese Penhold and standard version.
-As of the time of writing, the Chinese Penhold is a staggering $599.99, whereas the standard variant is $399.99.
-Both are incredibly expensive, but I fail to see what merits the $200 increase.
+As of the time of writing, the Chinese Penhold is a staggering ~$600, whereas the standard variant is ~$400.
+Both are incredibly expensive, but I fail to see what merits of the $200 increase.
 They are exactly the same blade except for the adaptation for the penhold grip.

-Dignics come in as the most expensive rubber today.
+Dignics 05 comes in as the most expensive rubber today.
 Think of it as a new and improved Tenergy.
 Available in the same number formats as Tenergy (05, 64, 80) except for 09C.
-All clock in at the same price of $93.99 per sheet.
-That’s $14 more expensive per sheet than Tenergy.
-Undoubtedly, Dignics is an amazing rubber, but whether it warrants the price tag is highly debatable.
+Undoubtedly, Butterfly Dignics 05 is an amazing rubber, but whether it warrants the price tag is highly debatable.
+In my opinion, it’s pretty overpriced.
+As a result, the Zhang Jike Super ZLC with Dignics 05 is the most expensive paddle you can buy!

-Next up we have the Butterfly Mizutani Jun Super ZLC at $399.99.
-Priced the same as the standard Zhang Jike Super ZLC, it is also part of the same Super ZLC series.
+Next up we have the Butterfly Mizutani Jun Super ZLC.
+Priced the same as the standard Zhang Jike Super ZLC, it is also part of the Super ZLC series.
 There are a few different blades available at this price point.

 Being a member of the Super ZLC series, there is a similar focus on a large sweet spot with high speed and control.
 The Mizutani Jun Super ZLC is slightly faster, marketed as offensive+, whereas the Zhang Jike Super ZLC is just offensive.
 We are talking a game of margins here; both are excellent blades and the only notable difference is a slight increase in pace and differing designs.